Cuba–Iran relations: Background

 According to the Christian Science Monitor, relations had been growing "has been under way for some years prior to Ahmadinejad's ascendancy to the presidency."
-Observers of Cuba point to the fact Iran used an electronic jamming station outside Havana which Cuba blocks broadcasting by the US-backed Radio Marti.
+Observers of Cuba point to the fact that Cuba hosts an Iranian electronic jamming station outside Havana which is used to block broadcasting by the US-backed Radio Marti.
 Iran also worked with Cuba expertise to jam American broadcasting into its borders.
 Cuba has also helped build a genetic laboratory in Iran.

 Trade

 According to the above-mentioned January 2006 document, Iran and Cuba expanded cooperation in several commercial, banking, agriculture, health and cultural fields.
 The two countries also stated they will expand cooperation in areas of the sugar industry, fishery, biotechnology, sports, transportation, development projects, investment, tourism, information technology and communications and water resources.

 The document asks for Iran and Cuba to provide more facilities in banking cooperation with an aim of promoting economic and trade ties and making use of mutual scientific, research and industrial capabilities.
 In 2006 trading between the two countries reached US$5 million.

 In 2008, Iran granted Cuba a 200-million-Euro credit line to undertake several different projects; a large part of that money was dedicated to financing Cuban imports of railroad wagons, both for cargo and passengers.